 In connection with the Private Placement, completed in June 2012, the Company issued PIPE warrants to purchase up to 2,630,103 shares of common stock.
 The per share exercise price of the PIPE warrants was \$3.40 which equals the closing consolidated bid price of the Company's common stock on May 29, 2012, the effective date of the Purchase Agreement.
 The PIPE warrants issued in the Private Placement became exercisable six months after the issuance date, and expire on the five year anniversary of the initial exercisability date.
 Under the terms of the PIPE warrants, upon certain transactions, including a merger, tender offer, sale of all or substantially all of the assets of the Company or if a person or group shall become the owner of 50% of the Company's issued and outstanding common stock, which is outside of the Company's control, each PIPE warrant holder may elect to receive a cash payment in exchange for the warrant, in an amount determined by application of the Black-Scholes option-pricing model.
-Accordingly, the PIPE warrants were recorded as a liability at fair value, as determined by the Black-Scholes option-pricing model, and then marked to fair value each reporting period, with changes in estimated fair value recorded through the Consolidated Statements of Comprehensive Loss in interest income and other income (expense), net.
+Accordingly, the PIPE warrants were recorded as a liability at fair value, as determined by the Black-Scholes option-pricing model, and then marked to fair value each reporting period, with changes in estimated fair value recorded through the condensed consolidated statements of comprehensive loss in interest income and other income (expense), net.
 The Black-Scholes assumptions used to value the PIPE warrants are disclosed in Note 2 "Investments and Fair Value Measurement."

 Upon execution of the Purchase Agreement, the fair value of the PIPE warrants was estimated to be \$5.8 million, which was recorded as a liability.
-As of March 31, 2016, the fair value of the PIPE warrants was estimated to be \$0.6 million.
-The change in fair value for the three months ended March 31, 2016 and 2015, which was recorded as other income, was \$0.3 million, and \$2.2 million, respectively.
+As of March 31, 2017, the fair value of the PIPE warrants was estimated to be \$0.3 million.
+The change in fair value during the three months ended March 31, 2017, which was recorded as other expense, was \$0.01 million, and the change in fair value during the three months ended March 31, 2016, which was recorded as other income, was \$0.3 million.

-During the three months ended March 31, 2015, PIPE warrants to purchase 847,058 shares were net exercised for 527,101 shares of common stock.
-As of March 31, 2016, PIPE warrants to purchase 512,456 shares of common stock issued in connection with the Private Placement had not been exercised and were outstanding.
+As of March 31, 2017, PIPE warrants to purchase 512,456 shares of common stock issued in connection with the Private Placement had not been exercised and were outstanding.
 These warrants expire in November 2017.